open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

   snapshotName: backend-localization-uvnrzql
 ```

 The important fields are `configRef` and `sourceRef`.
-The `configRef` will point to the resource that contains our
+The `configRef` points to the resource that contains our
-localization rules.
-Something like this:
+localization rules:

 ```yaml
 localization: